studybug/Recommendations-with-IBM/README.md

 # Recommendations-with-IBM
-Analyzed the interactions that users have with articles on the IBM Watson Studio platform, and made recommendations to them
+Analyzed the interactions that users have with articles on the IBM Watson Studio platform, and made recommendations to them.

 ## Introduction